Football in Ghana: Top goalscorers

+Last updated: Ghana - Portugal (2014 World Cup), 26 June 2014.

 Ghana national women's football team

 The Black Queens have taken part in all the FIFA Women's World Cup championships since 1999.
 The team has however failed to go beyond the first round on each occasion.
 Ghana has also been runner up to Nigeria on three occasions in the African Women's Championships.
 Two Ghanaians, Alberta Sackey and Adjoa Bayor have been voted African Women Player of the Year.

 Football academies

 Since the late 1990s, European clubs and entrepreneurs have started establishing football academies in Ghana.
 Among the first ones were Ajax, Feyenoord, and Right to Dream.
 Unlike other youth teams in Ghana (also known as colts), academies offer an educational setting alongside football training.
 In the 2010s, locally-based academies have started to spring up across the country.
 King James Asuming established Kumasi Sports Academy in Kumasi, which, unlike most academies in Ghana, offers a program for boys and girls.
 Kumasi Sports Academy kickstarted the career of multiple female footballers, including Blessing Shine Agbomadzi, defender for the Black Queens.
 Ernest Kufuor established Unistar Soccer Academy in the town of Kasoa-Ofaakor.
 Dozens of footballers started playing at Unistar, including Lumor Agbenyenu, defender for the Black Stars.
 Unistar is also known for its urban impact.
 Many of the town's residents attested that Unistar had attracted new visitors, businesses and residents, improving the town’s infrastructures and general wellbeing.
 Mandela Soccer Academy was established in Accra by Mohammed Issa with a main goal of leveraging football’s universal appeal to advance broader visions of youth and community empowerment.
 Patmos Arhin, who currently plays for Turkish club Boluspor, played at Mandela Soccer Academy for several years.